- How often should I check in?

 The new owner receives an email letting them know they’re responsible for a new milestone.
 Your goal will also appear in their goal list, so they can keep track of their milestone and its overall progress.

 Do you have goals that are similar to some of your teammates?
 Do you have similar goals every quarter?
-If you answered yes to either of these questions, you may not want to create new milestones for every new goal.
-Save some time by cloning milestones on any goal.
+If you answered yes to either of these questions, you may not want to create new goals milestones for every new goal.
+Save some time by cloning a goal or milestone!

-- Go to the goal detail page and find the milestone you want to clone.
+- Go to the goal list page and click the "..." additional actions menu next to a milestone.

 - Click Clone.